-It has become a civilized fashion to called Mummy, Daddy, Uncle, Aunty, Bhaya, Bhabhi, Bhai while addressing people.
-Even the Leikai are replaced with Lane 1, 2, etc. in almost every Municipal bodies.
-The trend is worrisome for many elite Manipuri who are settling in other Indian cities and abroad have almost forgotten Manipuri lol.
+It has become a civilized fashion to call Mummy, Daddy, Uncle, Aunty, Bhaya, Bhabhi, Bhai while addressing people.
+Even the Leikai are replaced with Lane 1, 2, etc. in almost every Municipal body.
+The trend is worrisome for many elite Manipuri who are settling in other Indian cities and abroad and have almost forgotten Manipuri lol.

 To add to this problem, some outfits in the hills are issuing diktat not to learn or use Manipuri Lol.
-The first wave of such talibanisation started in the remote places of Ukhrul districts in the late 90’s and early period of 2000’s when the demand for Southern Nagalim grew momentum.
+The first wave of such talibanisation started in the remote places of Ukhrul districts in the late 90s and early period of 2000s when the demand for Southern Nagalim grew momentum.

-The hill leaders of the past were the promoters of Manipuri language.
+The hill leaders of the past were the promoters of the Manipuri language.
 They have tried their best effort to preserve the language.
-On the 12th sitting of the Assembly First session of the First Manipur State Legislative Assembly in 1948, Tribal Administration Minister Major Bob Khathing informed the House to keep records like printing, countersignature and language of petition in Manipuri language only.
+On the 12th sitting of the Assembly First session of the First Manipur State Legislative Assembly in 1948, Tribal Administration Minister Major Bob Khathing informed the House to keep records like printing, countersignature, and language of petition in Manipuri language only.

 The speaker and other members are of the opinion of keeping records in English as well.
 However, Bob Khathing supported his points by saying that whatever is written in Manipuri is good.
-If it has got to be translated into English again, it will only show that our Manipuri language is yet not recognised.
+If it has to be translated into English again, it will only show that our Manipuri language is yet not recognized.

-The Speaker agreed and supported Mk Shimray’s suggestion and suggested the translator will see into the matter as far as practicable not to use Bengali words while translating into Manipuri.
+The Speaker agreed and supported Mk Shimray’s suggestion and suggested the translator see into the matter as far as practicable not to use Bengali words while translating into Manipuri.